-Want to know How to Read the Bible?
-The BEST way?
+Want to know how to read the Bible?
+The BEST way to read the Bible?
 I’ll let you in on a little secret… there is no one right way!

 After all, the Bible is a HUGE book, and there are a lot of ways to approach it.

-Some people love starting at the beginning and reading straight through.
-Others prefer to start in the New Testament or in the book of Psalms.
-Still others sign up to have daily Bible readings sent to them so they can read it a verse or two at a time.
+- Some Christians love starting at the beginning and reading straight through, while others prefer starting in the New Testament or with the book of Psalms.

 Sure, you may not understand every single verse the first time you read through (no one does–even those of us who have been reading it for years), but that’s okay!

 The good news is: You can still get a lot out of the Bible, even if you don’t know what every single verse means.

 And the even better news is: Today I’m sharing a ton of tips to help make learning how to read the Bible as easy as possible!

 The FIRST thing I always recommend is downloading your free copy of my Quiet Time Planning Guide:

 Perfect for both beginning Bible readers and seasoned readers who have fallen out of the habit, the Quiet Time Planning Guide will walk you step-by-step through creating the PERFECT quiet time for you — no matter how busy you are.